A generalized Routh-Hurwitz criterion for the stability analysis of polynomials with complex coefficients: application to the PI-control of vibrating structures: Application to the PI-regulation of a rotating shaft

-where $k, \Omega$ and $\omega$ indicate a damping coefficient, an angular velocity and the frequency of undamped oscillations, respectively.
-The quantity $f$ acts on the system as an external force.
-As a control objective for that system, let us consider the regulation of the position $x(t)$ to a constant prescribed reference position denoted by $x_{ref}$.
+As a control objective for \eqref{State-Space_Model}, let us consider the regulation of the position $x(t)$ to a constant prescribed reference position denoted by $x_r$.
 To achieve such an objective, one will rely on the well-established Proportional Integral (PI) control, see \cite{Borase} and references therein.
-In that way, the forcing term will take the following form
+In that way, the input $u(t)$ will take the following form

 where the proportional and the integral gains denoted by $k_p$ and $k_I$ need to be determined for the closed-loop system to be stable.
 The quantity $\ell(t)$ is updated adaptively as